SalishSeaCast/docs/tidalcurrents/tidal_current_sensitivity.rst

 | 147.1       | 0.25       | 0.09      | 124          | 0.25        | 0.08      | 125          |
 +-------------+------------+-----------+--------------+-------------+-----------+--------------+

+* Larger, more circular currents at the surface in the spring
+* Narrower and smaller currents at mid-depths in the spring
+* The deep bottom currents are almost identical.

 .. _SeasonalityBoth:

 .. figure:: seasonal.png

 * The Central node has similar but muted differences between the seasons.
 * The bottom ~150m are mostly the same throughout winter and spring.
 We expect this because there isn't much movement there.
-* The semi-major and semi-minor axis are larger thoughout the upper part of the water column in the spring.
+* The semi-major and semi-minor axis are larger throughout the upper part of the water column in the spring.